the-anna-project/annad/doc/concept/connection.md

 - When talking about a `<prefix>`, we talk about some internal storage prefix, which is simply used to prefix data structures to a certain scope.
 This prefix might also indicate a relation to some `<trial-scope>`.
-- When talking about a `<clg-tree-ID>`, we talk about an identifier for combined, executable behavior.
+- When talking about a `<clg-tree-id>`, we talk about an identifier for combined, executable behavior.
 - When talking about a `<behavior-coordinate>`, we talk about a single point within the connection space, which represents one single CLG associated with